 We want to work in the world of tomorrow today.
-By working with some of the best experts and organizations in the world such as the PeaceTech Lab, the GeoAnalytics Center aims at bringing some of the most innovative technologies to the Sahel.
+By working with some of the best experts and organizations in the world such as the PeaceTech Lab, the GeoAnalytics Center aims to bring some of the most innovative technologies to the Sahel.

-Technologies such as drones, blockchain or machine learning can have a high impact on some of the most pressing problems in the region if used with on-the-ground context knowledge.
+Technologies such as geomapping, satellite imagery or advance Fake-News detection tools can have a high impact on some of the most pressing problems in the region if used with on-the-ground context knowledge.
 For example, the GeoA believes in developing locally tailored communications system that collect citizens’ feedback on quality, timeliness and adequacy of public service delivery, thus facilitating the lodging of citizen complaints and transparent tracking of government responses.

 The Digital Gender Divide—the gap to technological access between men and women—is particularly important in the Sahel.
 In Niger for example, only 19% of Facebook accounts belong to women.
 In a world where technology is increasingly impacting every component of development, from health and education to governance and human rights, women will soon see themselves confronted with a double gap: their already limited access to essential services will be further impeded by technological illiteracy.
 GeoA is set to overcome this challenge by training women leaders in technology and mentoring them as they progress.